SAP-samples/teched2025-DT265/exercises/ex1/README.md

 In this exercise, you will create provision your multi-tenant solution to the SAP BTP subaccount of your customer.

-## Exercise 1.1 - Subscribe the solution in the application subscription of your customer
+## Exercise 1.1 - Subscribe the Solution in the Application Subscription of Your Customer

 After completing these steps you will have subscribed the SAP BTP Multi-Tenant Application *Poetry Slam Manager* in the SAP BTP subaccount of your customer.